 To prevent it, we should add some extra logic/hooks to debian/rules to match filenames being added to a library package are correct regarding its package name.

-#3 Updated by pespin about 2 years ago
+#3 Updated by pespin over 2 years ago

 - Status changed from New to Resolved